hor63/horOpenVario/README.md

 ## Prerequisites and systems

-My host system for buildng is Ubuntu 21.04 (Hirsute).
+My host system for buildng is Ubuntu 21.10 (Impish).
 I also tested Debian Stable (Bullseye) and Testing (Bookworm) from a `debootstrap` installation with `chroot` under the Ubuntu kernel.
 I *highly* recomment to use the same distribution and version for host and target system.
 This makes cross-compilation rather painless because compiler and runtime libs in the target system are fitting seamlessly when you cross-compile on the host.